 From a bloated belly, to nagging cramps, the discomfort and lethargy of PMS may leave you wondering what exactly is going on in your body.

 So let’s explore just why you feel so crappy before your period, and how to navigate it.

 The main players when it comes to menstruation are the ovaries, hypothalamus, and pituitary gland.
 Together, these heavy hitters dictate the production and secretion of reproductive hormones.

 We all know about periods- that’s why we’re here right?
 The first day of bleeding is the start of your “cycle”.
-About 14 days after that is when ovulation occurs.
+About 14 days after that is when ovulation occurs and you enter the luteal phase.
 Usually about two weeks after your period- although this can vary.
-After this comes your luteal phase.
-This is where PMS comes in.
-We don’t know the exact reason why PMS develops, but it’s thought to be due to sensitivities with oestrogen and progesterone as well as the input of serotonin and GABA.

 On the other hand, high levels of estrogen, sometimes called “estrogen dominance”, can increase symptoms of PMS.